 This date is Hairstylist Appreciation Day, and The Registry looks briefly at the heritage of African American hair.

 The history of “Black Hair and Beauty Culture” mirrors the intricacy of both African and American cultures.
 Over the years, Black hair's heritage has been associated with the ideology of white visual conception.
-Some say that Blacks have embraced hairstyles and beauty methods that reflect popular European beauty standards.
+Some say Blacks have embraced hairstyles and beauty methods reflecting popular European beauty standards.
 However, Blacks in America have used their West African roots and artistry to create styles and standards reflecting a unique Black culture.

 Officially, the root of a hair fiber sticks into something like a bag in the skin.
-The fiber is pushed out of this bag about 0.35mm per day, growing about 1cm, or half of an inch, per month.
+The fiber is pushed out of this bag about 0.35mm per day, growing about 1cm, or half an inch, per month.
 The growth rate relates to the individual, his/her age, diet, etc. Healthy hair has an average lifetime of 2-6 years.
 Though there are exceptions, the hair of Blacks is usually coarser in texture, tighter in curl pattern, more naturally delicate, and more vulnerable to damage from chemical treatments.
-Because of our multicultural heritage, there isn't anyone typical “type” of African American hair.
+Because of our multicultural heritage, there isn't any typical “type” of African American hair.
 Its texture can vary from fine to medium to coarse; its curl pattern from straight to softly wavy to excessively tight; its colors from blonde to red, to all sorts of browns, to black.

-There is no chemical difference in the makeup of African American hair compared to any other hair type.
+There is no chemical difference in the makeup of African hair compared to any other hair type.
 It has a cuticle (the outer layer), a cortex (the middle layer, composed primarily of keratin and moisture, plus melanin, which gives our hair its color), and a medulla (the center of the hair shaft).
 All these parts are identical to those of Caucasian hair.
 What is different is our wave, curl, or kink and bonding pattern.
 (Bonding speaks to the structure of hair: the tighter the bond, the curlier the hair.)
-Our hair color can vary from a very light, sandy blonde to dark black.
-Universally ethnic women do tend to have rich-brown complexions and deep-brown hair.
+Our hair color can vary from light, sandy blonde to dark black.
+Universally, ethnic women tend to have rich-brown complexions and deep-brown hair.

 Beauty salons and barbershops became places to get your hair done and locations where Blacks could talk about their community.
 In the barbershops, you could usually find a couple of men playing a game of chess, cards, or dominoes while talking about what is happening in the black community.
 You could usually jump into a conversation about the town gossip in the beauty salons.
 Many film adaptations of African American themes use these businesses to show Black culture in the United States.
 Coming to America, 1988; Malcolm X, 1992; and Barber Shop, 2002 are examples.
 Over the years, beauty salons and barbershops have come to provide a unique social function.